Small European Businesses Taking On the World

 Free movement of people

 In addition to the free movement of goods and services, allowing for free movement of workers alleviates the second most pressing concern of European SMEs – access to skilled staff.
-Furthermore, this create a more efficient labour market where companies can hire the best people from abroad while managing to stay cost effective.
+Furthermore, this creates a more efficient labour market where companies can hire the best people from abroad while managing to stay cost-effective.

 Access to financing